 The first thing you should do is wear thin neoprene fin socks.

 They will work as a cushion between the flippers and your feet and protect your heels, ankles, and toes from getting rubbed raw.

 You also want to pad the fins' interior.
 Just grab a pair of scissors, glue, and a couple of thin neoprene panels.
 Once you've applied them inside the flippers, let them dry for a day or two.

-If you don't appreciate the feel of neoprene around your feet, make sure you apply a moisturizer on them while they're dry, a few minutes before paddling out.
+If you don't appreciate the feel of neoprene around your feet, make sure you apply a moisturizer on them while they're dry for a few minutes before paddling out.

-Finally, whether your skin is already rubbed off or not, think of applying an adhesive bandage on the wounded or most sensitive areas of your feet before entering the water.
+Finally, whether your skin is already rubbed off or not, consider applying an adhesive bandage to the wounded or most sensitive areas of your feet before entering the water.